zranger1/pyblaze/README.md

 #### setVars(json_vars)
 Sets pattern variables contained in the json_vars (JSON object) argument.
 Does not check to see if the variables are exported by the current active pattern.

+#### waitForEmptyQueue(timeout_ms=1000):
+Wait until the Pixelblaze's websocket message queue is empty, or until timeout_ms milliseconds have elapsed.
+Returns True if an empty queue acknowldgement was received, False if timeout or error occurs.

 ## Utility methods
 #### _enable_flash_save()